feyman2016/michaellancaster/_posts/2013-08-25-tonights-inspiration.markdown

 <br>

-It all may not make sense to you.
-But I felt like I should post them.
+If it all doesn't makes sense to you don't worry lot of things in life doesn't makes sense.